nardoz-dev/LiVeSe/docs/3thdelivery/evaluation.md

 The main drawback of battery operated device is that it will be depleted after a certain time.
 This drawback can be eliminated by using natural resources like solar, wind or hydro energy.
 The most free source of energy to recharge the battery is solar energy.
 It is a relatively simple and cheap.

 So we need to undestand first the type of battery, the common battery device are NiMH and Li-Ion.
+The first difference is that Li-Ion battery deliver higher voltage power than the NiMH Raccolta dei materiali piu dannosa
+Si usurano piu velocemente nel tempo.
 The first facts to understand for battery charging is the thumb rule of 1/10th (commonly know as C/10).
 That means to charge the battery pack at 1/10th its rated current requires 16 hours of charge time.

 #### C/10 Rule